Skip to main content

 Winter Fuel Payment: How the heating allowance scheme works

-The Winter Fuel Payment is up to £300 of tax-free assistance for those who need help paying their energy bills, and is paid out between November and December.
-Whether you qualify and how much you get depends on your age and circumstances.
+The Winter Fuel Payment is between £250 and £600 of tax-free assistance for those who need help paying their energy bills.

 Share this guide